priyank9320/logo_lambda/README.md

 `handler.py` : Contains all the code required to run this.
 Used in AWS Lambda function.

-`serverless.yml` : Contains the yaml file used in Serverless Framework, which was used to deploy the AWS Lambda function.
+`serverless.yml` : The yaml file used in Serverless Framework, which was used to deploy the AWS Lambda function.

 `requirements.txt`: Contains all the dependencies that needs to be installed.
 The Serverless Framework uses this file along with the plugin  "serverless-python-requirements"  to automatically handle the installation.